 Ted W. Lieu represents California’s 33rd Congressional District in the United States House of Representatives.
-Ted is serving in his third term in Congress and currently sits on the House Judiciary Committee and the House Foreign Affairs Committee.
+Ted is serving in his fourth term in Congress and currently sits on the House Judiciary Committee and the House Foreign Affairs Committee.
 He was also elected by his Democratic Colleagues to serve as a Co-Chair of the Democratic Policy and Communications Committee.

 Ted is a former active duty officer in the U.S. Air Force and currently serves as a Colonel in the Reserves, stationed at Los Angeles Air Force Base.
 In Congress, Ted has established himself as a leader on the environment; cybersecurity; civil liberties; government ethics and veterans.

 He has been an outspoken proponent for tackling climate change.
 The first bill Ted introduced after coming to Congress was the Climate Solutions Act, which aims to make California’s ground-breaking renewable energy goals and climate emissions reduction targets a national model.
 In 2019, Ted introduced an even more aggressive version of the legislation in order to tackle society's most pressing issue.

 As one of only four computer science majors currently serving in Congress, Ted is frequently sought out for his insight on technology and innovation matters including cybersecurity, cloud computing and innovation as well as the sharing and creative economy.
 He has also introduced legislation to prioritize consumer safety in technologically-advanced cars as well as legislation that would ensure law enforcement and tech companies protect consumer privacy.